 Who designed the Canuck logo?

-The first version of the logo, with an image of a killer whale bursting out of the letter C, was designed by artist Brent Lynch.
-This happened in 1997.
-Joe Borovich created the famous emblem introduced in 1970.
+Artist Brent Lynch designed the first version of the logo, which featured an image of a killer whale bursting out of the letter C, in 1997.
+Joe Borovich created the famous emblem that was introduced in 1970.

 Why do the “Canucks” have an emblem with a whale?